Table of Contents

 |Whats to hate||My Verdict||Where to buy||Alternatives|

 Finding the right bag for your precious DSLR(s) is never an easy decision.
 There are so many different choices such as size, capacity, carry style, brand etc. Even if you’re brand loyal, there are different specs to similar bags not to mention color.
-We have a bag section HERE that we hope will help you out.
+If you need help deciding on bags, check out the reviews we have on other styles of bags HERE.

 Where to buy (also alternate versions)

-So now my position is, if you can get this bag cheap then it’s worth it, at full price maybe not so much or maybe check out the PLUS version.
-I have a link down below in the “ALTERNATIVE” section
+So if you can get this bag cheap, second hand then it’s worth it, at full price maybe not so much but still cheaper than the regular trolley bags.
+I have a links down below in the “ALTERNATIVE” section if you want to check out the regular trolley bags.